 Beginning in 2025, work with the GMAC to develop a strategy and recommendations for the second ESMP process and GMAC review of the second ESMPs, anticipated in late 2028.

-Recommend best practices for integrated distribution system planning to assist the Massachusetts EDCs for inclusion in their ESMPs.
+Recommend best practices from across the country for integrated distribution system planning to assist the Massachusetts EDCs for inclusion in their ESMPs.
+Consider local and state circumstances in the review of best practices and identify what is or is not applicable to the Commonwealth.
 Best practices should include but not be limited to items that:

 Improve grid reliability, communications and resiliency;